 My father was the oldest and he had no sons, so I inherited the 7F brand.
 I am the first woman in 112 years to hold title to it.
 I am so honored and I am so proud. there are 200 acres left of the original 2,400.
 This little fantasy village is on a 14 acre subset of those last 200 acres.
 Originally, we raised Angus cattle experimenting later with Brangus, then finally the town grew and we developed some of the farm into housing.
 It is a powerful place.
 A lot of good living has happened here.
 I learned to ride my first horse just steps from where you are sitting and I ate plenty of bologna sandwiches out under these trees.

 So, let me tell you more:

 I designed this bed and had it made by a local artist.
 The cedars are cut from our land, the roots are pulled from the banks of Peach Creek.
 The interior ceiling was the original roof of the deer cabin.
 The wood on the walls is from an old estate in the Montrose area of Houston and I battled long and hard for the old kilm rug at an auction in Hong Kong in 1985.
-The two portraits near the kitchen are of my dear parents.
-The artwork is from all over the world, a Valesquez from Honduras, the impressionistic wedding is from Nicaragua, the lone wolf from an state near River Oaks, the Madonna and child, from Peru.
+The artwork is from all over the world as well as the antique pieces of furniture.

 There is an enormous amount of love in this cabin.
 There is a healing energy here, too.
 It is a sacred site.
 It is blessed and so am I.